mdtraj/mdtraj/devtools/README.md

 - Update the version number in `setup.py`, change `ISRELEASED` to `True`
 - Update the version number in `devtools/conda-recipe/meta.yaml`
-- Commit to master, and [tag](https://github.com/mdtraj/mdtraj/releases) the release on github
+- Commit to master, and [tag](https://github.com/mdtraj/mdtraj/releases) the release on github.
+- Run `git clean -fdx` to clean the source directory.
 - To push the source to PyPI, use `python setup.py sdist --formats=gztar,zip upload`.
-  **Before pushing to PyPI, run `git clean -x -f -d` to make sure that nothing else gets added to the source release by accident**
-- Update `meta.yaml` in the mdtraj/mdtraj-conda-binaries repository.
-Commit
-  to master.
+  **Make sure you ran `git clean`**
+- File a PR against `meta.yaml` in the omnia-md/conda-recipes repository using the new version string and new PyPI tar.gz.
 Travis and Appveyor will build binary conda packages.
-- After tagging the release, make a NEW commit that changes `ISRELEASED` back to `False` in `setup.py`
+- Update the version number in `setup.py` to `1.(x+1).0.dev0` per PEP440;
+  change `ISRELEASED` to `False`.
+- Update the version number in `devtools/conda-recipe/meta.yaml` similarly.
+- Add a new section in `docs/whatsnew.rst` and mark it "(Development)".
+- Commit to master.

-It's important that the version which is tagged on github for the release be the one with the ISRELEASED flag in setup.py set to true.
+It's important that the version which is tagged on github for the release be the (only) one with the ISRELEASED flag in setup.py set to true.

 Docs Building & Hosting